Towards the Classification of Weak Fano Threefolds with \rho = 2: E1-E1 case

 To compute $H^0(Y,\O_C(H))$ we will restrict to the curve $C$ and compute $H^0(C,\O_C(H))$ using the Riemann-Roch theorem for nonsingular curves.
 We then have Notice here that $h^1(C,\O_C(H))$ vanishes from Serre Duality, as the degree of $-H|_C + K_C$ is -3.
 Since $h^0(Y,\O_Y(H)) = 3$ and $H^0(Y,\O_C(H)) = 2$, from the long exact sequence above we have $h^0(Y,\I_C(H)) \ge 1$ and thus the linear system $|H-E|$ is non-empty. \end{proof}

 \begin{proposition} Case No. 9 on the $E1-E1$ table (\ref{E1E1table}) does not exist. \end{proposition} \begin{proof} By classification, $Y$ is embedded in $\P^6$ via |-$K_Y|$ and is the complete intersection of three quadrics.
-The curve $C$ is of genus 1 and degree 3, so the linear span $\langle C\rangle$ of $C$ is just $\P^2$ by Riemann-Roch.
-Since $-K_X = \phi^*(-K_Y)-E$ is basepoint free by assumption, the curve $C$ must be the base locus of the linear system $|-K_Y-C|$.
-Then $C =$ Bs$|-K_Y-C| =$ Bs$|-K_Y - \langle C \rangle| = \langle C \rangle \cap Y$.
-Since $C$ is a cubic and $Y$ is the intersection of quadrics, this is impossible.
+The curve $C$ is of genus 1 and degree 3, but no such plane curve exists in an intersection of quadrics.
 Thus the case does not exist. \end{proof}